Read This

 canal and millIt was enlightening to follow in the footsteps of those 17th and 18th century mill workers -exploring the ghostly remains of their homes and workplaces, we at least could enjoy the stunning landscapes, the wooded valleys and breath in the history.

-We left Sowerby Bridge Railway Station at around 10.30am and we were back on the high street desperate for a cup of tea at about 4pm (because the coffee flask had run dry) It was an unusual and enlightening day out in West Yorkshire.
+We left Sowerby Bridge Railway Station at around 10.30am and we were back on the high street desperate for a cup of tea at about 4pm (because the tea flask had run dry) It was an unusual and enlightening day out in West Yorkshire.
 We heartily recommend.

 Price: £5.99